lau-jay/lau-jay.github.io/source/_posts/elixir-basics.md

     * or, and , not # 只接受boolean
     * ||, &&, ! # accept arguments of any type
     * number < atom < reference < function < port < pid < tuple < map < list < bitstring

-## elixir-vim plug
-add a line to .vimrc:
-    `Plug 'elixir-editors/vim-elixir'`
-last run in vim:
-  `:PlugInstall`